 Q47: To what extent do you agree or disagree that the operational plan should be the responsibility of the chief fire officer?

 Strongly agree

-To improve accountability and transparency to the public and to all key stakeholders.
+To improve accountability and transparency to the public, ownership by the service and greater assurance to all key stakeholders including category I responders to emergencies.

 Omissions